intellism/deepl-translate/README_en.md

 - 🤖 Supports OpenAI and Gemini invocation methods
 - 🎯 Intelligent naming of functions, classes, variables, and other parameters according to naming conventions
+- 🔄 Translate the information in the problem panel
 - ⌨️ Custom prompts
 - ⚡ Fast translation response
 - 🛠️ Flexible configuration options